-While the Legacy Designer is a powerful tool you can use to create a variety of different Guides, it requires a basic knowledge of coding languages such as HTML and CSS.
+While the Classic (formerly Legacy) Designer is a powerful tool you can use to create a variety of different Guides, it requires a basic knowledge of coding languages such as HTML and CSS.
 Customer feedback indicated that there was significant demand for a completely visual way to build, customize, and style Guides.
 We created the Visual Design Studio to make Pendo’s Guide creation accessible to teams across an organization, regardless of their technical knowledge.

 The Visual Design Studio completely reimagines how to create Guides within Pendo.
 Instead of editing code, you can use a visual point-and-click interface.
 This makes it easy for any user, regardless of technical knowledge, to build and customize Guides.

 Key differences between the Classic Designer and Visual Design Studio include:

 The Guide Details page has been optimized in the Visual Design Studio.
 You can now preview each step of a Guide, as well as edit key settings such as Activation, Segment, and Scheduling without having to go into the Designer itself.